The Dropout: Critical response

-On review aggregator website Rotten Tomatoes, the limited series holds an 89% approval rating based on 95 critic reviews, with an average rating of 7.4/10.
-The website's critics consensus reads, "The Dropout succeeds more as a docudrama than a dark comedy, but Amanda Seyfried's disquieting portrayal of Elizabeth Holmes brings fresh blood to this retelling of recent history."
-On Metacritic, the series has a score of 75 out of 100, based on 34 critics, indicating "generally favorable reviews".
+On review aggregator website Rotten Tomatoes, the limited series holds a 90% approval rating, based on 98 critic reviews, with an average rating of 7.4/10.
+The website's critics consensus reads: "The Dropout succeeds more as a docudrama than a dark comedy, but Amanda Seyfried's disquieting portrayal of Elizabeth Holmes brings fresh blood to this retelling of recent history."
+On Metacritic, it has a score of 75 out of 100, based on 34 critics, indicating "generally favorable reviews".